IWantSomeFish/SendApp/README.md

-# electron-typescript-guide
-A sample project to introduce you to Electron in combination with Typescript.
+# Electron + React local file sender

-## How to start
+# How to start
 1. Install all packages

-        npm install
+yarn add

-2. Run the electron application
+2. Run the application

-        npm start
+yarn start